-Audio pairing allows you to use a compatible Axis network speaker as if it's part of the main device.
-Once paired, the network speaker acts as an audio out device where you can play audio clips and transmit sound.
+Audio pairing allows you to pair with network speaker or microphone.
+Once paired, the network speaker acts as an audio out device where you can play audio clips and transmit sound through the camera.
+The network microphone will take up sounds from the surrounding area and make it available as an audio input device, usable in media streams and recordings.

-For this feature to work with a video management software (VMS), you must first pair the device with the speaker, then add the device to your VMS.
+For this feature to work with a video management software (VMS), you must first pair the camera with the speaker or microphone, then add the camera to your VMS.